- Trip Grade:Moderate, Easy

 - Group Size:02-08 pax

-Tamang Heritage Trail, a moderate adventure where you can observe age-old custom and colorful culture of mid hills people of Langtang Himal, the Tamang ethnic tribe origin of Tibetan and Mongolian descendent, migrated into mid hills of Nepal where history dates back from past thousands of years.
+Tamang Heritage Trail, a moderate adventure where you can observe age-old custom and colorful culture of mid hills people of Langtang Himal, the Tamang ethnic tribe origin of Tibetan and Mongolian descendant, migrated into mid hills of Nepal where history dates back from past thousands of years.

 Truly an inspiring short country walks of more than week duration where walk leads you to immerse within beautiful scenery of high snow-capped mountains of Langtang and massive Ganesh Himal in the harmony of local ancient traditions of Buddhism religion.